How To Prevent And Treat Dehydration Headaches

 We know that water is important for avoiding dehydration, but many of us don’t realize that in most cases of dehydration, water by itself isn’t enough to minimize our symptoms.
 If we’re already dealing with migraine pain and other symptoms associated with fluid loss, we need to focus on replacing our electrolytes as well as increasing our overall fluid volume.

 For those wondering how to rehydrate most effectively, Herhydration is the answer.
-This coconut water supplement delivers much-needed electrolytes to your body and helps increase the effectiveness of the water you drink.
+This coconut water supplement delivers much-needed electrolytes to your body and acts as a compact water hydration packet that helps increase the effectiveness of the water you drink.

 Unlike most popular sports drink brands, Herhydration is an oral hydration solution that does not flush your body full of sugar.
 Instead, it is sweetened with stevia and organic fruit to provide you with all-natural hydration and sustained energy.
 If you are tired of summertime migraine pain, make sure you’re compensating for water loss by taking a packet of Herhydration each day.